rcl-cloud-apps/docs/installation/espocrm.md

 - Save the file with the file name : 'settings.ini'

 - In the 'Create/Update Custom PHI.INI' page, select 'Non-System' Type and upload the 'settings.ini' file you created earlier.
-Click the Submit button when you are done
+Click the 'Submit' button when you are done

 ![image](../images/installation/php-ini-upload.PNG)